 When Two-Step Verification has been enabled, but it is not forced for the User, once the user logs into the web portal session, can enable it.

 - Go to the User's Menu at the top right / Two-Step Verification

 Once enabled, follow the steps:

 Step 1: Use your app to scan the barcode, or use the secret key (

-the backup email that will be used when authenticator doesn't work or not available
+the backup email that will be used when authenticator doesn't work or is not available

-Also, User can enable Two-Step Verification for Desktop Clients or Mobile Applications.
+Step 4: Enable (if desired) Two-Step Verification for Desktop Clients or Mobile Applications

 When Two-Step Verification has been Forced by the Admin, and the user hasn't configured from his side, the Two-Step Verification configuration will be prompted (shown above) when the user logs in web portal.